Automated Program Repair of Uncompilable Student Code: Discussion Future Work

 Our findings indicate that large language models can reliably perform repairs on short student code snippets, often conforming well to the explicit prompt instructions.
 However, similar to the tendencies observed by Řechtáčková et al. \cite{vrechtavckova2025finding}, the models occasionally strayed from the intended pedagogical scope by making stylistic or structural edits that went beyond minimal correction.
 This pattern reflects an ongoing challenge in achieving pedagogical alignment with LLMs used in educational settings \cite{pitts2025surveyllmbasedapplicationsprogramming}.

 While the present evaluation focused on compilation outcomes, edit distance, and expert annotation, more rigorous and fine-grained evaluation frameworks are needed to capture the pedagogical quality and instructional appropriateness of model-generated repairs.
 Future studies should incorporate larger and more diverse code samples and investigate how repaired submissions can be integrated into student modeling and intelligent tutoring system pipelines to better represent students’ intermediate reasoning, misconceptions, and problem-solving progress.
-Further research should also consider pedagogical alignment more broadly, exploring how fine-tuning, context conditioning, and data augmentation can calibrate LLM behavior toward educational goals and ensure instructional consistency across learning contexts.
+Further work should also consider pedagogical alignment more broadly, exploring how fine-tuning, context conditioning, or data augmentation can better align LLM behavior with the instructional tasks it is expected to perform.

+\begin{acks} This research was supported by NSF under Grant \#2418658.
+Any opinions, findings, and conclusions expressed in this material are those of the authors and do not necessarily reflect the views of NSF. \end{acks}